 - Banish all the wide-diameter pens as they’re too large for small hands.

 I like being able to immediately grab a standard pen, and they seem just as good as the fancier models to me.

-The cosmetics industry imported the ballpoint system by offering skin care products like eye lifters and roll-on deodorants, which use a modified ballpoint system with a much larger ball.
+The cosmetics industry imported the ballpoint system by offering skincare products like eye lifters and roll-on deodorants, which use a modified ballpoint system with a much larger ball.

-If you too think this transfer of technology incredible, you have the makings of a product designer.
+If you too think this transfer of technology is incredible,

 I need your feedback, please let me know in the comment area if the article has been helpful.
-If you liked it, feel free to share it.